Vera Chirwa

-Vera Mlangazua Chirwa (born 1932) is a Malawian born lawyer and human and civil rights activist.
-She was Malawi's first female lawyer and a founding member of the Malawi Congress Party and the Nyasaland African Women's League.
+Vera Mlangazua Chirwa (born 26 May 1932) is a Malawi-born lawyer and human and civil rights activist.
+She was Malawi's first woman lawyer and a founding member of the Malawi Congress Party and the Nyasaland African Women's League.
 She fought for multiparty democratic rule in Malawi and was charged with treason, tried and sentenced to death by President Kamuzu Banda.
 She spent 12 years on death row.
 She was married to lawyer Orton Chirwa, Malawian Minister of Justice and Attorney General, who later died in prison.

 Early life

-Vera Chirwa was born in Malawi (then Nyasaland) in 1932.
+Vera Chirwa was born in Malawi (then Nyasaland) on 26 May 1932.